patchoo/patchoo/docs/configuring_patchoo.sh.md

 You can change a lot of the prompts to suit your environment, or add trust to the prompts by adding your organisation name to the *msgnewsoftware* varliable, eg `msgnewsoftware="YourCompany has made the following new software available"`

-You can changes the logfile, by default junki logs into the */var/log/jamf.log*.
+You can changes the logfile, by default patchoo logs into the */var/log/jamf.log*.

 `````
 #